morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

 ### {{% task %}} Create the provisioner VM

-Next we will create a VM which installs our packages and create the final provisioned PVC.
+Next we will create a VM which installs our packages and creates the final provisioned PVC.
 This VM will:

 * Clone the Fedora base disk `fedora-cloud-base` to our provisioned disk `fedora-cloud-nginx-base`
-* Start VM and install nginx using cloud-init
+* Start a VM and install nginx using cloud-init
-* Remove cloud-init config to rerun cloud-init in further VMs cloning this disk
+* Remove the cloud-init configuration to make it possible for further VMs cloning this disk to rerun cloud-init
 * Shutdown the VM

 Create the file `vm_{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-fedora-nginx-provisioner.yaml` in the folder `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}` with the following content:

 ```yaml
 apiVersion: kubevirt.io/v1
 kind: VirtualMachine